AdaGold/trek/README.md

   - Any dynamic elements on you page shall be rendered using Underscore templates
   - Any errors encountered while interacting with the API shall be politely reported to the user
   - You shall use HTML best-practices.
 You should organize your HTML by grouping content using semantic HTML tags.
+  - Site should be attractively styled, using Foundation for a responsive grid layout

 ## Optional Enhancements